FLARE-forecast/FLAREr/README.md

 Sys.setenv('GLM_PATH'=GLMAEDr::glm_path())
 ```

+> **Windows is not currently supported.** GLM-AED version 4 binaries are not yet built for Windows, so `GLMAEDr` cannot provide a working GLM binary on that platform.
+Use macOS or Linux (for example, via WSL2 on Windows) until v4 Windows binaries are available.

 The alternative pathways below predate GLM-AED 4 and may not include the NetCDF restart capacity.
 Use them only if the binary they provide is a GLM-AED 4 (`v4alpha`) build; otherwise the FLARE restart workflow will not work.

 Alternatively, you can install the `GLM3r` package from Github using